WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ```

-- If you want this change to be permanent i.e. so Unix finds your scripts directory in a new terminal or after a fresh login, add the above line to a file called ~/.bashrc.
+- If you want this change to be permanent, i.e. so that Unix finds your scripts directory in a new terminal or after a fresh login, add the above line to a file called ~/.bashrc.
-- Each user has a .bashrc file.
+- Each user has a ".bashrc" file.
 It stores environment variables and aliases for the individual user account.
-- On a Mac, the equivalent file is called ~/.bash_profile.
+- On a Mac, the equivalent file is called "~/.bash_profile".
 - This file is only usually looked at when logging in or opening a new terminal.

 ```bash